Bounds for polynomials on algebraic numbers and application to curve topology: Computation of the topology

-The case of intervals $I^+_{i,j'}$ which is the second half of a) is entirely similar.
-We also omit the proof of b) which is similar, exchanging the role of $X$ and $Y$ and treating first the case $\alpha_i^-,\alpha_i$ and second the case $\alpha_i,\alpha_i^+$. \end{proof}
+The case of intervals $V^+_{i,j'}$ which is the second half of (c.1) is entirely similar.
+We also omit the proof of (c.2) which is quite similar, exchanging the role of $X$ and $Y$ and treating first the case $\alpha_i^-,\alpha_i$ and second the case $\alpha_i,\alpha_i^+$. \end{proof}